Ineffective assistance of counsel occurs when your lawyer does not represent you the way that is expected of a competent attorney.

 2.2 Failure to Raise or Argue Appropriate Motions

-When a competent lawyer would have raised a motion, but this lawyer failed to do so, it may rise to the level of ineffective assistance of counsel.
-This may include:
+When a competent lawyer would have raised a motion, but your lawyer failed to do so, it may rise to the level of ineffective assistance of counsel.
+These motions may include:

 - motion to suppress evidence;